Joaquim Henrique

-Joaquim Henrique Pereira Silva (born 28 December 1998), known as Joaquim Henrique or just Joaquim, is a Brazilian professional footballer who plays as a central defender for Tigres UANL.
+Joaquim Henrique Pereira Silva (born 28 December 1998), also known simply as Joaquim, is a Brazilian professional footballer who plays as a central defender for Tigres UANL.

 Career

 Early career

 Born in Nova Era, Minas Gerais, Joaquim played for URT as a youth, being a part of the first team squad during the 2018 Série D, but never playing a single first team minute.
 Ahead of the 2019 season, he moved to a Campeonato Paulista Segunda Divisão club, but was released in two days, and then signed for Paulista in the same division.

 After winning the Paulista Segunda Divisão, Joaquim moved to Murici in July 2020.
 On 21 September of that year, he signed for São José-SP, and also won the fourth division of the Paulista with the club.

 On 3 February 2021, Joaquim agreed to a deal with Botafogo-PB.
 He only played two Copa do Nordeste matches for the side before leaving.